Hi, I’m Geoff Cudd, creator of Don’t Do It Yourself (DDIY).

 - Trying to compare “apples to apples” between different pricing plans

 I take a cynical look at every new tool and service.
 I want to make sure I’m getting the best product at a good value.
-And if it’s useful to other entrepreneurs, I’ll often share my analysis here on this website.
+And if it’s useful to other entrepreneurs, I’ll often share my analysis on this website, like my experience searching for a digital PR agency.

 Why take MY advice?